White flags read best & worst in opposite directions on stick, blue backdrop

 Pick your college solely based on “sticker price"

 My family ruled out several universities based on the “sticker price,” which I now know is not good advice!
-Many schools offer multiple ways to reduce that price for a student, especially a student they want.
+Many schools offer multiple ways to reduce that price for students, especially students they want.
 And in my case, we limited our look to in-state schools, thinking they would always be a better value.
 Again, this is not necessarily true—there are over 4,000 colleges and universities in the United States, and many offer some great values and deals for students.
-Cast the net wide! — Beth Probst, Purdue University, Class of 1990
+Cast your net wide! — Beth Probst, Purdue University—West Lafayette, Class of 1990

 Don't shoot for the stars